Bridging the gap

 Strengthened Local Capacity

 Looking at the coming years, we expect the role of IDA Foundation will change.
 We foresee a strong rise of local partners in low- and middle-income countries in the next 10 years, and IDA aims to support these organisations through knowledge sharing, and capacity building amongst others.
 We are already working with over 30 local agents and distributors around the world and our focus will be on strengthening this network and relationship to support the strengthening of local health systems.
 In addition, we also look for local manufacturers in our destination countries that comply with our quality standards to supply essential medicines and supplies.
+Read all about our local network on our Local Services page.

 Sustainable Value Chains